 - To correlate levels of circulating endothelial cells with clinical outcome.
 VI.
 To correlate levels of circulating tumor cells (CTCs) with clinical outcome.

 VII.
 To correlate peripheral immune and DNA damage response transcriptional signatures with clinical outcomes.

 VIII.
-To determine the effectiveness of using next-generation sequencing (NGS) to identify DNA-repair pathway gene defects in tumor samples and circulating DNA and identify patients with UC suitable for PARP inhibition.
+To determine the effectiveness of using next-generation sequencing (NGS) to identify DNA-repair pathway gene defects in tumor samples and circulating DNA and identify patients with non-prostate GU cancer suitable for PARP inhibition.

 IX.
 To determine the expression of Schlafen 11 (SLFN11) in tumor versus (vs.) stroma cells, and the potential tumor heterogeneity based on SLFN11 expression.

 OUTLINE: Patients are assigned to 1 of 2 cohorts.

 COHORT I: Patients that have cancer-associated DNA-repair gene mutations receive olaparib orally (PO) twice daily (BID) on days 1-28 of each cycle.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.